nicolaschotard/stackyter/README.rst

 Use the LSST stack
 ------------------

-Many exemples on how to use the LSST stack and how to work with its outputs are presented `here
+Many examples on how to use the LSST stack and how to work with its outputs are presented `here
 <https://github.com/nicolaschotard/lsst_drp_analysis/tree/master/stack>`_.